napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 engine side correspond to the ``publish_address`` and ``publish_port`` from *napalm-logs*.

-Once eveything is working fine, we should see events with the following structure on the Salt event bus:
+Once everything is working, we should see events with the following structure on the Salt event bus:

 ```json